MrLoydHD/Ruby_FullCourse/Documentation/README.md

   - **Class Variables**

-    Class variables are accessible from anywhere within the class in which they are declared.
+    Class variables are accessible from anywhere within the instance of all classes in which they are declared.
 They are declared using the `@@` character.

     ```ruby
     # Class variable